sontakkedipti/ETL--Stock-Project/README.md

 2. AS part of web scraping company, exchange and ticker were retrieved which was eventually mapped against its stock type.
 3. To maintain consistency the column names were changed lower case spelling.
+4. Extra column has been added to reflect the difference between high and low for individual dates.
+5. Extra column has been added to reflect the difference between open and close for individual dates.

 Flow of  steps taken for data transformation are as following: